 Gelett Burgess's exasperation over the popularity of his fluff 1895 poem "The Purple Cow".
 So much so he eventually wrote... you guessed it... a retaliatory poem.

 But I can tell you Anyhow

 I'll Kill you if you Quote it!

-- More a love-hate relationship than despise, but this is part of the reason Arthur Conan Doyle was led to kill off Sherlock Holmes, who overshadowed all of his other writings.
+This trope is part of the reason Arthur Conan Doyle was led to kill off Sherlock Holmes, who overshadowed all of his other writings.
 He eventually got over it.
 To quote a letter that Doyle sent a friend after "The Final Problem":